ibm-mas/ansible-airgap/ibm/mas_airgap/roles/ocp_operators_mirror/README.md

 - Default: None

 ### registry_username
-The username for the target registry
+The username for the target registry, if the target registry requires authentication.

 - Optional
 - Environment Variable: `REGISTRY_USERNAME`
 - Default: None

 ### registry_password
-The password for the target registry
+The password for the target registry, if the target registry requires authentication.

 - Optional
 - Environment Variable: `REGISTRY_PASSWORD`